-Hadly Clark is an associate director on the FasterCures team at Milken Institute Health.
-She is an experienced health care professional focused on the intersection of health and technology and leads oncology-focused initiatives exploring innovative screening technologies and anti-cancer treatments.
+Hadly Clark is a director at Milken Institute’s FasterCures.
+She is an experienced health care professional focused on the intersection of health and technology.
+Clark leads digital health and oncology-focused initiatives exploring innovative diagnostic technologies and advancements in anticancer treatments.

 Patient preferences and insights are increasingly considered throughout the medical product life cycle in addition to clinical outcomes.
 We know that incorporating patient preferences in the product life cycle can create meaningful results and improve potential adherence for patients using or relying on medical products.